Covid-19 Safety Plan

 The safety of our guests and staff is our top priority.
 We ask you to work together with us to keep the museum a safe space for yourself and everyone else.
 Things are going to be different when you visit to shop or to learn, but we are happy to welcome you back to the museum.

-- Gift Shop – please use Commercial St. entrance and read all signage
+- Gift Shop – please use the Commercial St. entrance and read all signage

-- Hours subject to change, please check Google for current information
+- Hours are subject to change, please check Google for most current information

-- Masks are mandatory in the museum gift shop and gallery.
-Guests are encouraged to bring their own masks, however, we will have some disposable masks available as backup for guests who have forgotten theirs during the first month.
-Please let staff know if you have a medical concern that would prevent you from wearing a mask.
+- Masks are required in all areas of the museum and gift shop, as per August 25th public health orders.
+Guests are encouraged to bring their own masks, however, we will have some disposable masks available as backup for guests who have forgotten theirs and would like one.